What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 What does it mean?

-If you look for these signs on the tape, then the R wave will be higher in amplitude than normal.
+If you look for these signs on the tape, the R wave will be higher in amplitude than normal.

 What kind of zone is this?

-Consider specific examples
+Let's look at specific examples

 There is nonspecific ST depression in the inferolateral region.

-High T waves indicate that a person has, in addition to hypertrophy, also hyperkalemia most likely developed against the background of renal failure and, which are characteristic of many patients who have been ill for many years.
+High T waves indicate that in addition to hypertrophy, a person also has hyperkalemia most likely developed against the background of renal failure and, which are characteristic of many patients who have been ill for many years.

 As you already know, the total value of atrial excitation on the cardiogram is shown by the P wave.
-In case of failures in this system, the width and / or height of the peak increases.
+In case of failures in this system, the width and/or height of the peak increases.

 • atrioventricular